kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Neutrophils and necrotic tissue
     E. Proliferation of new capillaries with fibroblasts and new collagen formation

+#### Answer: E. Proliferation of new capillaries with fibroblasts and new collagen formation - ?

 ### Q3.19
 Which one of the following is the most common benign bone tumours that affects individuals under the age of 21 years?

-    A. Aneurysmal bone cyst
+    A. Aneurysmal bone cyst -F
     B. Chondromyxoid fibroma
-    C. Giant cell tumour
+    C. Giant cell tumour -F
     D. Osteochondroma
     E. Osteogenic sarcoma

+### Answer: D. Osteochondroma - ?

 ### Q3.20
-Which one of the following is the most frequently encountered colorectal lesion of epithelial derivation?
+Which one of the following is the most frequently encountered _colorectal lesion of epithelial derivation_?

     A. Adenocarcinoma
     B. Adenomatous polyp
     C. Metaplastic polyp
     D. Mixed adenomatous and villous polyp
     E. Villous polyp

+#### Answer: A. Adenocarcinoma - ?

 ## Questions 3.21-3.30